pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

 ## Rationale

 Constraint propagation is commonly used as logical plan optimization in traditional databases.
 For example, [this doc](https://dev.mysql.com/doc/internals/en/optimizer-constant-propagation.html) explains some details of constant propagations in MySQL.
-It is is also widely adopted in distributed analytical engines, like Apache Hive, Apache SparkSQL, Apache Impala, et al. Those engines usually query on a huge amount of data.
+It is also widely adopted in distributed analytical engines, like Apache Hive, Apache SparkSQL, Apache Impala, et al. Those engines usually query on a huge amount of data.

 ### Advantages:

  Constraint propagation brings more detailed, explicit constraints to each data source involved in a query.
-With those constraints, we can filter data as early as possible, and thus reduce disc/network I/O and computational overheads during the execution of a query.
+With those constraints, we can filter data as early as possible, and thus reduce disk/network I/O and computational overheads during the execution of a query.
 In TiDB, most propagated filters can be pushed down to the storage level (TiKV), as a Coprocessor task, and leads to the following benefits:

  * Apply the filters at each storage segment (Region), which make the calculation distributed.